 Sexual Enhancement (See Product Review of Sexual Enhancement Supplements for more information)

-L-arginine may modestly increase excercise endurance in recreational and older athletes, although not in trained athletes.
-It is widely promoted as a key ingredient in "nitric oxide" supplements, which are touted as increasing muscle size, but clincal evidence does not support this use.
-(See the Nitric Oxide Supplements Review Article
+L-arginine is widely promoted as a key ingredient in "nitric oxide" supplements, which are touted as increasing muscle size, but clinical evidence does not support this use.
+(See the Nitric Oxide Supplements Review Article for more information.)